HCE Standard

 • If a user completes the course December 30th, their learning record will expire on the very next day.
 This may frustrate some learners as they will not understand why their learning record is only valid for one (1) day.

-• There is no "grace" period when using "Expire the learning record on".
-If a user does not complete the course in 2019 and instead does it on January 1st 2020, the user will be marked as non-compliant for 2019.
+• There is no “grace period” when using “Expire the learning record on.”
+If a user does not complete the course in 2019 and instead completes it on January 1, 2020, they will be marked as non-compliant for 2019.

 • Finally, the expiration date doesn't really indicate when the user should take the course.
 When used by healthcare organizations for compliance purposes, these organizations are usually ok if the person does the course sometime during the year - even if it's December 30th.
 Technically, they will be marked as compliant for the year even if the only do the course at the last minute.
 This is why the "Due date" in the progress report shows the latest time people have to complete the course to remain compliant.